Michaelangel007/rf_guide/appendix_d_uniques.md

 Note:

-* Voideye comes in three variations; to find one with fire skills add this **Stat Filter** to the Trade Filter:
+* Voideye comes in THREE variations!; to find one with fire skills add this **Stat Filter** to the Trade Filter:

 ```
 Fire Skills Have #% Chance To Poison On Hit